nrwl/nx/docs/shared/recipes/plugins/project-graph-plugins.md

 1. Initializes an array to hold dependencies it locates
 2. Builds a map of all projects in the workspace, mapping the name inside their package.json to their Nx project name.
 3. Looks at the package.json files within the workspace and:
-4. Checks if the dep is another project
+4. Checks if the dependency is another project
 5. Builds a dependency from this information
 6. Validates the dependency
 7. Pushes it into the located dependency array